Carl Pickens, Associate

-Academic qualifications: BLA (Bachelor Landscape Architecture) Lincoln University, NCH (National Certificate Horticulture/Organic)
+NZILA, BLA (Bachelor Landscape Architecture), NCH (National Certificate Horticulture/Organic)

-Carl has more than 12 years experience designing and implementing public and private landscapes across New Zealand with an emphasis on sustainability in landscape design, construction and management and a special interest in productive plants.
-His background includes project management for Auckland Council, landscape design and construction in Europe, biodynamic farming in Canterbury, and many years in private practice.
+Carl has 15 years experience designing and implementing successful public and private landscapes across New Zealand with an emphasis on sustainability in design, construction and management, and a special interest in productive plants.
+His background includes project management for Auckland Council, landscape design and construction in Europe and biodynamic farming in Canterbury.

 Carl has won several awards including gold and silver distinction medals for his exhibition gardens at the Ellerslie International Flower Show, where he promoted the use of ecological design techniques and materials.
 His current projects include eco-subdivisions and ecovillage design, sustainability centres and urban farms, large acreage lifestyle blocks, and urban residential gardens.